medmes/terraform-ec2-keypair/README.md

 This code is for purpose to demonstate how to generate key pair dynamically FOR YOUR AWS EC2!
+This demo also let you to store keys(private/public) in your terraform output and in an external file to use them later.

 Code Structure:
 ```